 A breed that is very affectionate loving of its family

-The Pekingese enjoys peace and despite the deep bond to the family, it still likes for its personal space to be respected.
+The Pekingese enjoys peace and despite the deep bond to its family, it still likes for its personal space to be respected.
 This is why Pekingese are usually not so friendly with kids and tend to ignore them.
 A Pekingese will instead prefer the company of calm people and is definitely a lazier rather than playful breed.
 Basically, a Pekingese is not the ideal playmate for a lively family.

 Not too friendly towards children